isaji-tajamar/Lab-00/README.md

 ![Create storage account screenshot](./capturas/02_StorageAccount.png)

+> [!NOTE]
+> If you encounter a region error change the region until you find one that works.

 6. Select **Review + Create** and then **Create**.
 7. Once deployment completes, select **Go to resource**.